AugustRush/ARCoreData/README.md

 ```
 ##TDR:
-there have more methods i have created for you, you can see it in my Demo project after.
+there have more methods i have created for you, you can see it in my Demo project after. this library also worked in
+swift fine !